weewx/weewx/docs/weectl/station.md

                         Set display units to us, metricwx, or metric.
 Default is "us".
   --skin-root SKIN_ROOT
-                        Where to put the skins, relatve to $WEEWX_ROOT.
+                        Where to put the skins, relatve to WEEWX_ROOT.
 Default is "skins".
   --sqlite-root SQLITE_ROOT
-                        Where to put the SQLite database, relative to
+                        Where to put the SQLite database, relative to WEEWX_ROOT.
-                        $WEEWX_ROOT.
 Default is "archive".
   --html-root HTML_ROOT
                         Where to put the generated HTML and images, relative to WEEWX_ROOT.
 Default is "public_html".
   --user-root USER_ROOT
-                        Where to put the "user" directory, relative to
-                        $WEEWX_ROOT.
-Default is "bin/user"
+                        Where to put the "user" directory, relative to WEEWX_ROOT.
+Default is "bin/user" --docs-root DOCS_ROOT
-  --docs-root DOCS_ROOT
-                        Where to put the documentation, relative to
+                        Where to put the documentation, relative to WEEWX_ROOT.
-                        $WEEWX_ROOT.
 Default is "docs".
   --examples-root EXAMPLES_ROOT
-                        Where to put the examples, relative to $WEEWX_ROOT.
+                        Where to put the examples, relative to WEEWX_ROOT.
                         Default is "examples".
   --no-prompt           If set, do not prompt.
 Use default values.
   --dry-run             Print what would happen, but do not actually do it.